mildsunrise/university-4b-tfg/memory/introduction.md

 #### Initial work plan

-Figure \ref{fig:block-diagram} shows the general structure of the work breakdown, and figures \ref{fig:work-packages} and \ref{fig:gantt} show the work packages and Gantt diagram, respectively.
+Figure \ref{fig:block-diagram} shows the general structure of the work breakdown, table \ref{fig:work-packages} shows the work packages and figure \ref{fig:gantt} shows the Gantt diagram.
 Critical review was initially planned to happen shortly after starting WP2.

 #### Deviations

 The main source of deviation was the unexpected cause for pauses: we didn't expect them to be caused by cache flushes.
 This required researching new approaches and studying the block layer in more detail.
 In the end, we were still able to get both a functional mitigation, and a working Proof-of-Concept.
 Some of the tasks from WP2 and were conducted in parallel with WP3, and most of WP3 couldn't be carried out.
 In addition, WP1 ended up getting more weight than WP2.
 We believe incidentals of this magnitude are natural in any research project, though.

+Another unexpected deviation not reflected in the Gantt was that we ended up spending more time building appropriate tooling than using that tooling.
+On the other hand, that also gave us a deeper understanding of many kernel technologies beyond the immediate subject of the project.

 This project was also substantially impacted by COVID-19, originating changes in both the work distribution (about a week of delay at the time of the critical review) and the deadline schedule from ETSETB.